Sea Breeze Hospital in Coney Island via Library of Congress

 Upstate sanatoriums and sea hospitals in Coney Island

-Throughout the nineteenth and early twentieth centuries, New York City health officials frequently found themselves battling outbreaks of contagious diseases.
+Throughout the 19th and early 20th centuries, New York City health officials frequently found themselves battling outbreaks of contagious diseases.
 Among the most common was tuberculosis.
 Between 1810 and 1815, tuberculosis accounted for 25 percent of deaths in New York City and by 1900, it was still the third most common cause of death in the United States.
-By the early twentieth century, however, researchers had discovered the tubercle bacillus.
+By the early 20th century, however, researchers had discovered the tubercle bacillus.
 As knowledge of germs and how they spread increased, medical practitioners came to appreciate that isolation was a key part of prevention, but when it came to tuberculosis, some forms of isolation proved more effective than others.

 Children with nurses at “Sea Breeze Junior”; via Library of Congress

 Patients who lived in locations with lots of fresh air, sunlight, rest, and nourishing food were found to fare much better than patients left in dark rooms with little fresh air.
 This realization led to the construction of sanatoriums.
 One of the first sanatoriums in the United States was the Adirondack Cottage Sanatorium.
 Since not everyone could afford to leave the city, however, by the early twentieth century, solutions were being constructed closer to home—this included a “sea hospital” at Coney Island known as the Sea Breeze Hospital.
 It opened in 1902 in a tiny wooden building.

 A child with tuberculosis sitting outside of Sea Breeze Hosptial; via Library of Congress

-The Sea Breeze Hospital, which operated for roughly three decades, was built for poor children and in some cases, also for their mothers.
+The Sea Breeze Hospital, which operated for roughly three decades, was built for poor children, and in some cases, also for their mothers.
 Since most children who ended up at the Sea Breeze Hospital had to stay for months and often years, the hospital operated as a separate community and even had its own school.

 - How New Yorkers responded to the 1918 Flu Pandemic